 Applicants who submit complete application packages by AUA admission deadline dates will receive notification of their admission status by email, up to twelve weeks after each admission deadline date.

-For Fall 2018 admission, applicants may apply either by the Early Admissions deadline of January 22 or the Regular Admissions deadline of March 31.
-AUA will also offer a Rolling Admission deadline of June 4.
+For Fall 2018 admission, Early and Regular Admission deadlines have passed.
+AUA also offers a Rolling Admission deadline of June 4.
 Applicants who apply by this deadline will be considered on a space-available basis.

 No. At this time, AUA does not offer spring admission.